mohtasham9/mohtasham9.github.io/docs/experience.markdown

 August 2022 - January 2023

 - Promoted the adoption and implementation of secure authentication and identity management solutions using Auth0.
-- CEngaged with developers, IT professionals, and decision-makers to understand their authentication challenges and offer tailored solutions.
+- Engaged with developers, IT professionals, and decision-makers to understand their authentication challenges and offer tailored solutions.
 - Created educational content and tutorials on integrating Auth0 with popular frameworks, increasing adoption among developers.